MusicDataset/md_homepage/content/musics/o/OvertureintheFrenchStyleinBMinorBWV831(1)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Overture in the French Style in B Minor BWV 831 (1)
+title: Overture in the French Style in B Minor BWV 831 (1)
 description: This is the description for Overture in the French Style in B Minor BWV 831 by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]